-In the meantime, I think we have an enormous debt of gratitude to those grandparents who are opening their homes and their hours to their heir deithers, a children hearts to their children's children.
+In the meantime, I think we have an enormous debt of gratitude to those grandparents who are opening their homes and their hearts to their children's children.

 Senator Casey?

 Senator CASEY.
 Madam Chair, thank you, and thank you for having this hearing and convening us.
 We hope we do not have to have future hearings on this topic, but I am afraid we may.